Rafael Devers Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers has three doubles, four home runs and two walks while hitting .333.
+- Devers is hitting .302 with three doubles, four home runs and two walks.

-- Among the qualifying batters in MLB action, his batting average ranks 35th, his on-base percentage ranks 62nd, and he is 12th in the league in slugging.
+- Among the qualified hitters, he ranks 63rd in batting average, while his on-base percentage ranks 97th and he is 17th in slugging.

-- In four games this year (44.4%), Devers has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (40.0%), Devers has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.